Deadwood: The Movie (2019) ****1/2

 It's rare that there is a gap as long as the one between when Deadwood (2004–2006) the series aired and Deadwood: The Movie (2019) was released where the tone and level of quality of a continuing artistic property is retained so highly.

 When I was introduced to Deadwood by my friend Victoria (in 2008, I believe it was—thanks, Vicky) I didn't like it at first.
 I thought the Shakespearean vulgarity of the dialogue drew too much attention to itself.
 I was put off but there was still something there that compelled me to stick with it (I do love good westerns).
 Boy, am I glad I did because it ended up being one of my Top 3 favorite TV series ever.
 After three episodes something just clicked.
-Like a lot of unique and challenging art, I wasn't initially enamored but when I came around it was revelatory.
+Like a lot of unique and challenging art, I wasn't initially enamored with DW, but when I came around it was revelatory.
 It's interesting how some films, shows, albums, paintings, photographs, etc. don't grab you at first but then they just...do.
 I later bought the complete series and watched it all the way through twice more.

 Point being, I was incredibly excited for the return of these characters.
 I would have watched DW:TM immediately when it aired had I not been in VT for a music recording project all weekend.
 But a few days late is fine, as it's one film I will most definitely be revisiting.
 I hope that it will see a home video release, on Blu-ray and/or UHD, as I'd love to watch the complete series through again and follow it up with the film (in the highest possible quality).